 the associated AP MLD adds at least one affiliated AP to the AP MLD.

-Otherwise, the non-AP STA shall not transmit a Multi-Link Reconfiguration Request frame with Reconfiguration Operation Type set to 0.
+Otherwise, the non-AP STA shall not transmit a Multi-Link Operation Update Request frame with Operation Update Type set to 0.

-In the Reconfiguration Multi-Link element of a Multi-Link Reconfiguration Request frame with Reconfiguration Operation Type subfield set to 0 transmitted by a non-AP STA affiliated with a non-AP MLD:
+In the Reconfiguration Multi-Link element of a Multi-Link Operation Update Request frame with Operation Update Type subfield set to 0 transmitted by a non-AP STA affiliated with a non-AP MLD:

 all subfields in the Presence Bitmap subfield of the Multi-Link Control field in the Reconfiguration Multi-Link element shall be set to 0;